giantswarm/docs/sources/installation/gettingstarted2.md

 }
 ```

 ## Create and push own images

-Giant Swarm uses Docker images.
-To create your own image you can use all the tools Docker provides although we recomind to use a [Dockerfile](https://docs.docker.com/reference/builder/)
+Giant Swarm uses Docker images from private and public Docker registries.
+The easiest way to get started is to use the official [Docker Hub](https://hub.docker.com/) it provides one free private repo.

 Dockerfile for *currentweather*: Dockerfile